Ziad-Alghawi/Circuit-for-moving-the-robot-s-arms-three-coordinated-movements/README.md

 Then I connected the servo motors with the Arduino

-additionally I wrote code for three diffirent movement
+Additionally I wrote code for three different movements

-first movement for the angel from 180 degree to 0 degree
+First movement for the angel from 180 degree to 0 degree

 Second movement for the angel from 90 degree to 0 degree